| | |

 Spice Blender, Food Processor or Blender: In this almond cake recipe, you will need to finely grind the almonds.
 A spice grinder or nut grinder is the easiest, but a food processor or high-speed blender works as well.

 Cake Pan: I prefer a 9-inch nonstick springform pan, but a 9-inch cake pan with at least 2-inch sides can work too.
-Be sure to line with parchment and butter and flour well.
+Be sure to line well with parchment, butter, and flour.

 How to Bring Eggs to Room Temperature Safely